derek-dorey/NetworkSimulator/README.txt

 	Set Rate (valid input: "int" *click set*, Default rate is 1, ie message is created every time step is pressed.)

+3) example set up:
+	1.Create nodes a b c d using new
+	2.Give desiered connections or use *all connect feature* 3.Give a desired rate, if not the default rate is 1 4.Press step to step through

+*All connect feature works if you click connect then type in abcd, a will be connected to b
+								   b will be connected to a and c c will be connected to b and d d will be connected to c similar connections will happen for larger networks

-3) When completed simply click the X in the top right corner of the frame to end the simulation.
+4) When completed simply click the X in the top right corner of the frame to end the simulation.

 ========================================================================================================